kevinsalimi/DotnetStaticWebsite/wwwroot/data/about/about.md

         <a href="https://techspire.nl/" target="_blank">Techspire Co</a> (Haarlem, Netherlands).
     </p>
     <p>
-        Outside of my work at COS, I consume many blog posts, podcasts, and videos to learn about the new technologies available to me.
+        Outside of my work at Techspire, I consume many blog posts, podcasts, and videos to learn about the new technologies available to me.
 I’m very focused on new .NET products from Microsoft; blogging about that.
     </p>
     <p>